 The FreeX generates labels exceptionally well.
 At no point did I wish it was darker, slower, or crisper.

-The print quality and speed can be changed in the toolbox app, too, if you find a tweak is necessary.
+The print quality and speed can also be changed in the toolbox app if you find a tweak is necessary.

 I appreciate any new entrant into the thermal printer space that’s not simply a slight re-badging and re-skinning of the same printers that come out of China.
 So the FreeX WiFi Thermal Printer landed on my desk, and it gave me high hopes that we’d see a viable, fresh, aggressive new bit of competition to knock the rather lackluster Brother and expensive Zebra off their perch.